statycc/loop-fission/artifact-readme.txt

 Full evaluation is performed on all data sizes (SMALL to EXTRALARGE), all optimization levels (-O0 to -O3), for all benchmarks.
-The expected duration is about 3-4 hours.
+The expected duration is about 2 hours on a 4-core linux/amd64 host.
+If you are running a different host or architecture, this timing estimate may be inaccurate based on our experiments.

 1. Measure running times: